znikola/ngrx-error-handling/README.md

 TODO: write a more detailed description of the each feature

-- Handle silent failures
+### Handle silent failures

+> Silent failures will happen when a failure action is dispatched (usually from an effect) to which no reducer reacts.
+In this way, the failure will fail silently.

+> To test this, just comment out `GlobalErrorHandlingModule` from `app.module.ts`' `imports`.

-- Posible to have custom error handling per action
+### Posible to have custom error handling per action

-- Option to skip sending errors to the server
+### Option to skip sending errors to the server

-- GlobalErrorAction - convenient when there's no specific action to dispatch
+### GlobalErrorAction - convenient when there's no specific action to dispatch

 ## Install